On Complexity of 1-Center in Various Metrics

 We consider the classic 1-center problem: Given a set $P$ of $n$ points in a metric space find the point in $P$ that minimizes the maximum distance to the other points of $P$.
 We study the complexity of this problem in $d$-dimensional $\ell_p$-metrics and in edit and Ulam metrics over strings of length $d$.
 Our results for the 1-center problem may be classified based on $d$ as follows.

-\begin{itemize} \item \textbf{Small $d$.} We provide the first linear-time algorithm for 1-center problem in fixed-dimensional $\ell_1$ metrics.
-On the other hand, assuming the hitting set conjecture (\HSC), we show that when $d=\omega(\log n)$, no subquadratic algorithm can solve 1-center problem in any of the $\ell_p$-metrics, or in edit or Ulam metrics.
+\begin{itemize} \item \textbf{Small $d$.} Assuming the hitting set conjecture (\HSC), we show that when $d=\omega(\log n)$, no subquadratic algorithm can solve the 1-center problem in any of the $\ell_p$-metrics, or in the edit or Ulam metrics.

-\item \textbf{Large $d$.} When $d=\Omega(n)$, we extend our conditional lower bound to rule out sub\emph{quartic} algorithms for 1-center problem in edit metric (assuming Quantified SETH).
-On the other hand, we give a $(1+\epsilon)$-approximation for 1-center in Ulam metric with running time $\tilde{O_{\eps}}(nd+n^2\sqrt{d})$. \end{itemize}
+\item \textbf{Large $d$.} When $d=\Omega(n)$, we extend our conditional lower bound to rule out sub\emph{quartic} algorithms for the 1-center problem in edit metric (assuming Quantified SETH).
+On the other hand, we give a $(1+\epsilon)$-approximation for 1-center in the Ulam metric with running time $\tilde{O_{\eps}}(nd+n^2\sqrt{d})$. \end{itemize}

-We also strengthen some of the above lower bounds by allowing approximations or by reducing the dimension $d$, but only against a weaker class of algorithms which list all requisite solutions.
+We also strengthen some of the above lower bounds by allowing approximation algorithms or by reducing the dimension $d$, but only against a weaker class of algorithms which list all requisite solutions.
 Moreover, we extend one of our hardness results to rule out subquartic algorithms for the well-studied 1-median problem in the edit metric, where given a set of $n$ strings each of length $n$, the goal is to find a string in the set that minimizes the sum of the edit distances to the rest of the strings in the set.